Sparse Robust Classification via the Kernel Mean: Sparse Approximation of Kernel Classifiers

 \subsection{Parallel Extension}

-It is very easy to parallelize the herding algorithm.
-Rewriting the mean as a "mean of means", one has,
+In Theorem \ref{Binning and sub-sampling for fun and profit} we made use of a partition of $S$ to produce a sparse approximation of $\omega^* \in \chull(S)$.
+Partitions can also be used to parallelize any procedure for constructing sparse approximations.
+One has,

-where we have split the $n$ data points into $m$ disjoint groups with $z_{ij}$ the $j$-th element of the $i$-th group.
-We can use herding to approximate each sub mean $\frac{1}{n_i} \sum_{j=1}^{n_i} \psi(z_{ij})$ separately.
-Furthermore, if we approximate each sub mean to tolerance $\epsilon$, combining the approximations yields an approximation to the total mean with tolerance $\epsilon$.
+where we have split an average over $S$ into $k$ averages over the disjoint subsets $S_i$, $i\in [1;k]$.
+If we approximate each sub-average to tolerance $\epsilon$, combining the approximations yields an approximation to the total average with tolerance $\epsilon$.